MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - [Android] Re-sign-in prompts and banners are reworded as "re-verify account" for clarity.
 These prompts and banners remind the user to verify their account by reinputting a password and refresh underlying tokens to keep account state healthy.
 - [Android] Clear opened tabs data when signing out of Microsoft Entra ID if clear data is chosen.

+### Feature updates

+- **Deprecation of Copilot on Edge mobile.** Microsoft Copilot and the corresponding settings are removed from the Edge mobile application.

 ## Version 128.0.2739.42 (iOS): August 27, 2024